GUIDE TO WORKING WITH SCMC

 Other fabrication fees:

-- Boning fee, for any Pig, Lamb or Goat shoulder, leg, or rack that’s boned out: $4 each
+- Boning fee, for any Pig, Lamb or Goat shoulder, leg: $4 each

-- Splitting fee, flat fee to divide pork, lamb, or goat into sides A & B: $30; for quartered beef: $50
+- Splitting fee, flat fee to divide beef, pork, lamb, or goat into sides A & B: $50; for quartered beef: $100

 - Boxes, we offer packaging in sturdy collapsible cardboard boxes free of charge